Beldex-Coin/beldex-docs/docs/Developer/DaemonRPCBeta.md

 Many RPC calls use the JSON RPC interface while others use their own interfaces, as demonstrated below.

-Note: "atomic units" refer to the smallest fraction of 1 LOKI which is 1e9 atomic units.
+Note: "atomic units" refer to the smallest fraction of 1 BDX which is 1e9 atomic units.

 ## RPC Methods